Users and groups. Integration with LDAP/Active Directory

 Click on the name of a trusted zone to open its settings:

-Changing the zone name, e.g., to “Corporate network”.
+You can change the zone name, e.g., to “Corporate network”.

-Don’t forget to save changes.
+Don’t forget to save changes to apply them on the server.

-# SSO and AD FS settings
+# SSO settings

 When integrated with an LDAP server, SSO (Single sign-on) technology will enable the users of your TrueConf Server to authorize automatically after logging into the operating system and starting TrueConf client application.
 For this purpose, one can use one of the two protocols: Kerberos (opens new window) or NTLM (opens new window).